atrosekta/rust-electrical-wiki/content/voiceDLC.md

 - There are 2 versions.
 The difference between the 2 is the size of light tiles.
-- To change the floors settings, with TC Authorization, look at the floor and press USE(E)
+- To change the floor settings, with TC Authorization, look at the floor and press USE(E)
 - Settings you can change are the Pattern, the Volume Sensitivity, Speed and Gradient.